 Before starting, make sure you make cut a plastic bag and make 2 sheets about 6×6 inches each (15x15cm).

 Also, chop onions and crumble the cheese then place them in two bowls.
 Picaditas are best eaten just out of the pan, so set everything before starting.

-Decide which salsas you might like to make, any of the following recipes are perfect to top this snack.
+Decide which Mexican salsas you want to make, any of the following recipes are perfect to top this snack.

 - Salsa verde – Made with tomatillos, green chilies, and cilantro.